 In the case of a Split or Double Down, a Player must double their original wager.
 This can still be done, even if the maximum wager has already been met.

-At the casino, it will not be necessary for the individual Player to be involved in the set up.
-Instead, the Dealer will either shuffle cards by hand, or more likely will use a shuffling and dealing machine.
+The Dealer will either shuffle cards by hand or, more likely, will use a shuffling and dealing machine.

 - Once the deck is shuffled, the Dealer will deal two cards to each Player.